kathrinlin/customizing-aspnetcore-book/manuscript/06-middlewares.md

 > Another question that is Middlewares related, I am not sure why I never seen anyone using IMiddleware instead of writing InvokeAsync manually?!!

 `IMiddleware` is new in ASP.NET Core 2.0 and actually I never knew that it existed before he tweeted about it.
-I will definitely have a deeper look into `IMiddleware` and will write about it.
+I'll definitely have a deeper look into `IMiddleware` and will write about it.
 Until that you should read Hishams really good post about it: [Why you aren't using IMiddleware?](http://www.hishambinateya.com/why-you-arenot-using-imiddleware)

 ## Update on ASP.NET Core 3.0